mirosimo/CARS_THYMELEAF/README.md

 There are implemented things like:
-Relation between entities, One To Many, Many To Many, Many To Many with extra columns in connection table, Images are saved as blob in db, Thymeleaf
+Relation between entities, One To Many, Many To Many, Many To Many with extra columns in connection table, Images are saved as blob in db, Thymeleaf, Css

 Oracle